ziv/cho/docs/rfcs/application.md

 While DI provides the mechanism to wire up dependencies, we still need a way create entire object graphs and execute the application.

-This RFC proposes the application lifecycle and composition model for building applications with CHO.
+This specification document proposes the application lifecycle and composition model for building applications with CHO.

 ## Summary